nlpsoc/Style-Embeddings/Readme.md

    4.8512089e-01 -3.2561386e-01]]
 ```

 Let's calculate the sentence similarity between two sentences with our new style model.
-We use a prallel example with formal vs. informal style from [GYAFC](https://aclanthology.org/N18-1012/).
+We use a parallel example with formal vs. informal style from [GYAFC](https://aclanthology.org/N18-1012/).
 See also Figure 2 in our paper.
 ```Python
 from sentence_transformers import util